Journal of Integrative Nursing and Palliative Care

 Effects of a 3P Theory–Based Simulated Interprofessional Education on Nursing Students’ Clinical Core Competencies: A Mixed-Methods Study

-Written by Scarlett Hill Published on Vol 6, 2025
+Written by Scarlett Hill Published on Issue 2 Vol 6, 2025

 Although previous studies using single research methods have examined the impact of simulated interprofessional education (SIPE), a comprehensive understanding of its effects remains limited.
 Additionally, many studies lack a theoretical framework to guide teaching design, reducing methodological rigor.
 This study aimed to investigate the effects of a 3P theory–based SIPE model on the “Clinical Critical Thinking Training” course using a convergent mixed-methods approach, providing evidence to in Read More